|Back to Back Issues Page|

 He created the beautiful artwork for the app, based on decades of birding experience and his passion for the subject.

-He also sat down for an interview with Wildlife Acoustics that you might find interesting:
+He also sat down for an interview with Wildlife Acoustics that you might find interesting: -link no longer active -

 National Trails Day